robertotomchak/Minesweeper-Algorithm/README.md

 Average Time of Loses: 0.004797840313490617 seconds

 HARD (30x16, 99 bombs):
-% of Wins: 6.54
+% of Wins: 30.35
+Average Time: 0.05756 seconds
-Average Time of Wins: 0.02935 seconds
+Average Time of Wins: 0.06189 seconds
-Average Time of Loses: 0.0154 seconds
+Average Time of Loses: 0.05567 seconds

 All files contains multiple comments explaining what each function's purpose is, as well as its returning values.